-Mexico has been grabbing headlines for the past few years – and sadly not for the right reasons.
-From the now-infamous wall and terrible conditions in migrant camps across the US border to cartel killings in cities like Juarez, it might seem sometimes like there's no good news from the country.
-And while Mexico is facing some challenges, most of the country remains safe for visitors (despite the headlines).
+Mexico is a headline-grabbing country – and not always for the right reasons.
+But while Mexico has faced challenges in its time, most of the country remains safe for visitors.
 Away from the major sights in Mexico City and the resorts of Cabo, Puerto Vallarta and Cancun lies a land crammed with tantalizing but lesser-visited destinations – here's our guide to the best places to visit in Mexico.

-Most famous for its Day of the Dead celebrations (Nov 1–2), this enchanting lake is a worthy destination year-round.
-There’s the gorgeous waterside town of Pátzcuaro itself, plus the tranquil island of Janitzio and its indigenous fishermen, throwing their traditional butterfly nets from tiny dug-out canoes.
+Most famous for its Day of the Dead celebrations Dropdown content (Nov 1–2), this enchanting lake is a worthy destination year-round.
+There’s the gorgeous waterside town of Pátzcuaro Dropdown content itself, plus the tranquil island of Janitzio and its indigenous fishermen, throwing their traditional butterfly nets from tiny dug-out canoes.
 Each of the small villages that surround the lake specializes in different arts and crafts.

 Known for its gravity-defying mountain railway, the isolated, beautiful region dubbed the Copper Canyon is best experienced on foot.
 The village of Creel high in the Sierra Tarahumara acts as a base for expeditions to remote valleys, waterfalls and Rarámuri villages, while the four-hour drive from Cerocahui to the bottom of the Barranca de Urique is mesmerizing.
 Here the town of Urique marks the start (or end) of the popular two-night, three-day trek to Batopilas, a sleepy village home to a ruined Jesuit mission.